calavelas/python-kubernetes-job-scheduler/README.md

 - From this diagram, I kinda feel that systems is heavily relied on Storage services (which also relied on DB), I think making DB read replica and spliting Storge service into 2 part would help on performace/scalability
 - First part will responsible for writing to database (requesting create db entity,writing final scan result) this will be write to main DB directly
 - Second part will responsible for query database replica for scan result which will reduce load to primary database
+- This will improve all the aspect in the requirement
 ### Use Persistant Volumes
 - By looking into Part2, I assume that source code is download and save to database as an entity and mount into k8s job when scan job is triggered
 - By mounting seperately it'll require job to mount each source code to every node that job need to be schdule